 Regarding alternatives, the BRC considered various options to the proposed range in assessment rates and options to the proposed exemption.
-The BRC believes that \$20 million in assessment income is the threshold for an effective program that could help to improve the market for softwood lumber.
+The BRC believes that \$20 million in assessment income is an ideal threshold for an effective program that could help to improve the market for softwood lumber.
 Table 3 below shows the range in assessments projected at various industry shipment levels per year.

-TABLE 3-PROJECTED INCOME GENERATED AT VARIOUS ASSESSMENT RATES AND SHIPMENT LEVELS1
+TABLE 3-PROJECTED INCOME GENERATED AT VARIOUS ASSESSMENT RATES AND SHIPMENT LEVELS 1

-Assessment options Annual shipment levels (per thousand board feet) (billion board feet) (per mousand board reer) 40 50 60 \$0.25 \$10 million \$12.5 million \$15 million \$0.35 \$14 million \$17.5 million \$21 million \$0.50 \$20 million \$25 million \$30 million
+Assessment options (per thousand board feet) Annual shipment levels (billion board feet) 40 50 60 \$0.25 \$0.35 \$0.50 \$10 million \$14 million \$20 million \$17.5 million